GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex1_gmosls_dithered_dataset.rst

 adjust for the difference in central wavelength and spatial positions, and then stack the aligned spectra automatically.

-The data uses the B600 grating on GMOS South.
+The data were obtained in 2017 using the B600 grating on GMOS South.
+GMOS was equipped with the Hamamatsu detectors at the time.
 The central wavelengths are 515 nm and 530 nm.
 We are using a subset of the original sequence to keep the data volume low.
 The effective sequence is::

-   (Science - Flat - Science - Arc) - (Science - Flat - Science - Arc)
+   [Science, Flat,  Science, Arc], [Science, Flat, Science, Arc]

 with the first group of four at 515 and the second at 530 nm.
 The spectrophotometry standard was obtained about a month before the science